AlexandruG8/GoogleSearchTest/README.md

 # GoogleSearchTest
-Short automation test case to search for something on Google
+Short automation test scenario to search for something on Google
 Following the next steps:

 First step: Open the browser